gu-fan/require.vim/README.rst

 Module Resolve
 --------------

-when requiring a 'MODULE'
+when requiring a 'MODULE', it will

 1. first search modules in relative paths
 2. then search ``g:require.user_path`` if not found
 3. then search ``$VIMRUNTIME`` path

-the file pattern will check
+the file pattern used

 - 'MODULE.vim'
 - 'MODULE/MODULE_NAME.vim'